-1. 13.1% of our students are socioeconomically disadvantaged.

-- 2. The population of students that are EL, foster youth, homeless, socioeconomically disadvantaged and special education make up 30.5% of the student population. - 3.
+- 1. 14.4% of our students are socioeconomically disadvantaged. - 2.
+The population of students that are EL, foster youth, homeless, socioeconomically disadvantaged and special education make up roughly 33.1% of the student population. - 3.
 We will continue to focus on creating a school environment in which students feel welcomed and supported.
 We will continue to offer PLC and SEL trainings to staff to ensure we are all capable of supporting students in need.